6 Ways Digital Safety Management Systems Can Reduce Workplace Injury and Help Lower Workers’ Compensation Claims

 Cost of Workers’ Compensation Claims

-The costs incurred by a firm due to accidents in the workplace are split into two categories: direct and indirect.
+The costs incurred by a firm due to workplace accidents are split into two categories: direct and indirect.

 Direct costs